Esther02/front-end-mentor-challenges/qr-code-component-main/README.md

 ### Useful resources

 - [A complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me centering the elements of my card and the card itself.
 I constantly refer back to it.
 I recommend you bookmart it. 😊
 - [flexbox frog game](http://flexboxfroggy.com/) - Do you like games?
 If you do and wanna learn more, have a look at this game.
 It has 24 levels and teaches you everything about flexbox.
-Can you master the 24 levels?
+Can you master the 24 levels?🐸

 ## Esther... where did you get this challenge from?